hugo-sv/webmonitor/README.md

 In the `main` function, using go channels and tickers, operations are executed as they go.
 Usually :

-- Every `interval` seconds, each websites' stats are requested.
+- Each website, at each of their `interval` seconds, are requested.
+A response time and a status code will be returned later.
+- Each time a response time and a status code is returned, it is processed.
 If, in a **2 min** timeframe, an alert is triggered, it is added in the UI.
 - Every **10 sec**, the stats view is refreshed if the user is looking at a **10 min** timeframe.
 - Every **1 min**, the stats view is refreshed if the user is looking at a **1h** timeframe.
 - Every time a UI input is detected, the associated action is executed.
-- Every time requested website's stats are recieved, they are processed.

 ### CLI

-The `cli` module process the flags from the commande executed.
+The `cli` module process the flags from the commande executed, parse and check the JSON file.

 ### Display